Mint and configure tokens and accounts.

 Cardano

-Ethereum is a commonly used blockchain undergoing its transition from proof-of-work (Ethereum 1.0) to proof-of-stake (Ethereum 2.0).
+Ethereum is a commonly used blockchain that transitioned from "Proof-of-Work" to "Proof-of-Stake".

 Hedera